-Cody Bogard APF CF: Owner/Farrier
+Cody Bogard CJF APF: Owner/Farrier

 I grew up around horses, spending hours observing, riding, and playing with them.
 Before studying to become a farrier, I worked as a barn manager and trainer.
 The prior experience allows me to work patiently with your horse, and to know what your horse needs from the standpoint of both a farrier and rider.